-- 1. RFOs limited to 40 minutes or less are set on the short-cause calendar of the judicial officer assigned to the case. - 2.
-RFOs with limits of more than 40 minutes but less than a single court day may be heard by the judicial officer assigned to the case, another judicial officer in the family law department, or any trial department. - 3.
-Long-Cause Hearing.
-RFOs longer than a single court day may be heard by the judicial officer assigned to the case, another judicial officer in the family law department, or any trial department, and are subject to the California Rules of Court regarding long-cause hearings.
+1. RFOs limited to 40 minutes or less are set on the short-cause calendar of the judicial officer assigned to the case.

+2. RFOs with limits of more than 40 minutes but less than two court days may be heard by the judicial officer assigned to the case, another judicial officer in the family law department, or any trial department as determined by the master calendar department or their designee.

+3. Long-Cause Hearing.
+RFOs longer than two court days may be heard by the judicial officer assigned to the case, another judicial officer in the family law department, or any trial department, and are subject to the California Rules of Court regarding long-cause hearings.

-C. Rescheduling Hearing Date
+Rescheduling Hearing Date

-- 1. The procedures and forms for rescheduling a hearing date for an RFO are governed by California Rules of Court, rule 5.95.
-Rescheduling hearing dates is disfavored and will be granted only for good cause shown. - 2.
-In addition to the procedures for written agreements (stipulations) to reschedule a hearing per rule 5.95, parties may complete the online webform, Notification of Continuance Request / Settlement and submit an Agreement and Order to Reschedule Hearing (JC Form #FL-308) or other written stipulation and order to the court no later than the date of the hearing. - 3.
-If a response to a request to reschedule a hearing is not provided by the court before the hearing, parties should attend the scheduled hearing.
+1. The procedures and forms for rescheduling a hearing date for an RFO are governed by California Rules of Court, rule 5.95.
+Rescheduling hearing dates is disfavored and will be granted only for good cause shown.

+2. In addition to the procedures for written agreements (stipulations) to reschedule a hearing per California Rule of Court, rule 5.95, parties may complete the online webform, Notification of Continuance Request / Settlement and submit an Agreement and Order to Reschedule Hearing (JC Form #FL-308) or other written stipulation and order to the court no later than the date of the hearing.

+3. If a response to a request to reschedule a hearing is not provided by the court before the hearing, parties should attend the scheduled hearing.

-- D. Calendar Calls.
-Requests for calendar priority should be made prior to the calendar call.
-Parties or counsel unable to appear at the calendar call must notify the opposing party at the earliest reasonable time. - E. Extra Copies of Pleadings.
-Parties should always bring an extra copy of all court conformed relevant pleadings and exhibits to the hearing in case the court file is incomplete. - F. Page Limits and Late Filed Papers.
+D. Calendar Calls.
+Requests for calendar priority or to trail a matter should be made prior to the calendar call.
+Parties or counsel unable to appear at the calendar call must notify the opposing party at the earliest reasonable time.

+E. Extra Copies of Pleadings.
+Parties should always bring an extra copy of all court conformed relevant pleadings and exhibits to the hearing in case the court file is incomplete.

+F. Page Limits and Late Filed Papers.
 The court, in its discretion, may refuse to consider declarations which exceed the mandatory page limits and/or late filed papers.

 (Adopted 1/1/2005; Renum.
 1/1/2006; Rev. & Renum.
 1/1/2008; Rev. 1/1/2009; Rev. 1/1/2010; Rev. 1/1/2011; Rev. 1/1/2012; Rev. & Renum.
-1/1/2013; Rev. 1/1/2014; Rev. & Renum.
-1/1/2015; Rev. 1/1/2016; Rev. 1/1/2017; Rev. 1/1/2018; Rev. 1/1/2019; Rev. 1/1/2021; Rev. 1/1/2022; Rev. 1/1/2023)
+1/1/2013; Rev. 1/1/2014; Rev.& Renum.
+1/1/2015; Rev. 1/1/2016; Rev. 1/1/2017; Rev. 1/1/2018; Rev. 1/1/2019; Rev. 1/1/2021; Rev. 1/1/2022; Rev. 1/1/2023 Rev. 1/1/2025)